scarletbright/avalanche-docs/docs/v1.0/en/references/platform-transaction-serialization.md

 A StakeableLockIn contains a `TypeID`, `Locktime` and `TransferableIn`.

 - **`TypeID`** is the ID for this output type.
 It is `0x00000016`.
-- **`Locktime`** is a long that contains the unix timestamp that this input can be spent after.
+- **`Locktime`** is a long that contains the unix timestamp before which the input can be consumed only to stake.
 The unix timestamp is specific to the second.
 - **`TransferableIn`** is a transferable input object.

 #### Gantt StakeableLockIn Specification